brian546/LSTM_stock_predict/TRADING.md

 Stop-loss: 5% below entry
 Trailing stop: Use the 50-period SMA.
 # Risk Management:
-Position size: 1% of portfolio
+Portion size: 50% of portfolio

 ## Aggressive
 Here, the ML model enables more proactive entries, using its predictions for timing or overriding minor indicator weaknesses in strong trends.